After reinstalling packages at bootup, WebUI not accessable (NanoBSD)

-#23 Updated by Erik Fonnesbeck over 5 years ago
+#23 Updated by Erik Fonnesbeck about 10 years ago

 NMap and Avahi appear to cause the error 500 even if installed through the web GUI after the system has fully booted.
 I'm also getting a segmentation fault when installing RRD Summary during boot.
 In my opinion, these seem to be problems with the packages themselves, not necessarily individual snapshots.

-#24 Updated by Jim Pingle over 5 years ago
+#24 Updated by Jim Pingle almost 10 years ago